 Academic Affairs is responsible for instruction, academic programs and academic support services.
 Academic programs are offered through the College of Arts and Sciences, College of Education, College of Business and Management and the Graduate College.
-Instructional support services are provided by the Library and Academic Computing Services.
-In addition, Academic Affairs is administratively responsible for the Center for Inner City Studies. and for the Offices of Academic Development, Admissions and Records, Institutional Studies and Planning, and Sponsored Programs.
+Instructional support services are provided by the Library.
+In addition, Academic Affairs is administratively responsible for the Center for Inner City Studies, and for the Offices of Academic Development, Admissions and Records, Institutional Studies and Planning, and Sponsored Programs.

-FINANCE and ADMINISTRATION
+FINANCE AND ADMINISTRATION

 Finance and Administration provides support to the university community through the management of units that contribute to the daily operation of the university.
-It coordinates the activities of finance, budget development, fiscal controls, and investment as well as internal audit.
+It coordinates the activities of finance, budget development, fiscal controls and investment.
 Additionally, Finance and Administration oversees the administrative functions of the university.
-Responsibilities include the direction of the following areas: Budget, Controller, Bursar, University Computing, Personnel, Auxiliaries and Procurement Services (Student Union; Mail/Shipping and Receiving; Printing Services; Purchasing; and Auxiliaries -Bookstore, Child Care Center, Food Services, Motor Pool, Vending and Copier Services) and Facilities Management.
+Areas under the umbrella of Finance and Administration include: Auxiliaries and Procurement Services (Bookstore, Child Care Center, Copier Services, Debit Card, Mailing/Shipping and Receiving, Motor Pool, Printing Services, Purchasing, Vending); Facilities Management; Finance (Budget, Bursar, Controller/Fiscal Affairs); Personnel and University Computing Services.